a24525193/Logist-regression/README.md

 Set 'TIME' and 'AGE' to X,
 'DEATH_ EVENT' is set to y, and then X and y are divided into training set and test set at a ratio of 8:2.

-And use sklearn's logistic regression package to train the model.
+Create a Classification.
+Use sklearn's logistic regression package to train the model.
+Then get the predicted model.
+Make predictions on testing data.

 Finally, the prediction results show that precision and F1 score reaches 0.88.